Virginia Fair Housing Act: An Overview

 The Federal Fair Housing Act of 1968 is a component of the Civil Rights Act.
 Also known as Title VIII of the Civil Rights Act.

-The original act made it illegal for housing players like landlords to discriminate against their tenants based on certain protected classes.
-This includes, race, color, religion, and nationality.
+This includes discrimination of, race, color, religion, and nationality.
 The act was again amended in 1974 to add sex as a protected class.
 A further amendment added disability and familial status into the list of protected classes at the federal level.

 Who Is Covered by the Virginia Fair Housing Law?